 Columbia University has a long history of successful and mutually beneficial collaborations with a wide range of domestic and global partners.
-This website has been launched to facilitate the work of faculty and staff throughout the University to construct agreements that satisfy regulatory requirements from federal, state, and accrediting bodies, as well as to follow best practices and ensure the quality of our educational programs.
-It is the result of a collaborative effort among several offices, including Student Financial Services (SFS)/Compliance, the Office of General Counsel (OGC), and the Office of the Vice Provost for Academic Programs (OVPAP).
-It is meant to provide the Columbia community with best practices in the development of educational agreements.
-Below, the process for developing and codifying agreements is described step-by-step.
-Timelines and templates are also provided.
+Here, we provide information to facilitate the work of faculty and staff throughout the University to construct educational agreements that satisfy regulatory requirements from federal, state, and accrediting bodies, as well as to follow best practices and ensure the quality of our educational programs.
+It is the result of a collaborative effort among several offices, including the Office of the Vice Provost for Academic Programs (OVPAP), the Office of General Counsel (OGC), and Student Financial Services (SFS)/Compliance Office.
+This information is meant to provide the Columbia community with best practices in the development of educational agreements.

 Educational Agreement Process